 Dashaur Lake

 Known by many other names, such as Dashaur, Sarkund, Shelasar, this stunningly beautiful lake lies in the upper reaches of Rohtang pass.
-It is a high altitude lake (4200 meters).
+It is a high altitude lake at approximately 4,200 meters (13,780 feet).
 A moderate level trek originating from Kothi village would take you there.

 Surrounded by Pir Panjal mountain ranges, Dashir lake has religious significance for locals who believe its waters to be sacred with curative properties.
 Lofty mountains on all sides guard the pristine blue water of the lake.
 View of the mighty Hanuman Tibba, Indrasan and the Deo Tibba from here is magical.